Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 Fix 2.
 Reset the NVRAM or PRAM to Make Mac Start Again

-Non-Volatile Random Access Memory or NVRAM is the unique memory section storing Mac's settings for quick access.
-The older Mac devices use Perimeter RAM or PRAM.
-Resetting the NVRAM or PRAM can solve the Mac won't restart after update issues, and the quick steps for the same are:
+Non-Volatile Random Access Memory (NVRAM) is a unique memory section on Macs that stores settings for quick access.
+In older Mac devices, this is referred to as Perimeter RAM (PRAM).
+Resetting NVRAM or PRAM can resolve issues such as a Mac not restarting after an update, and the process involves a few quick steps.

 reset the RAM

 Step 2.
-Release the keys on hearing the startup sound for the second time.
-If your Mac has T2 Chip, you can release the keys after the Apple logo disappears for the second time.
+Release the keys on hearing the startup sound for the second time, or if your Mac has a T2 chip, after the Apple logo disappears for the second time.

 Fix 3.
 Boot Your Mac in Safe Mode to Fix Mac Won't Restart